TheSeeker713/thes33k3r/documents/devlog.md

 ## **REFLECTION**

-From a mysterious transmission on November 29th to a fully-featured ARG experience with hidden puzzles, easter eggs, immersive audiovisual effects, and now a **locked Cinematic Narrative Engine** awaiting its December 12th debut—this project has been a journey of creative iteration, problem-solving, and user experience refinement.
+From a mysterious transmission on November 29th to a fully-featured EARTIX experience with hidden puzzles, easter eggs, immersive audiovisual effects, and now a **locked Cinematic Narrative Engine** awaiting its December 12th debut—this project has been a journey of creative iteration, problem-solving, and user experience refinement.

 Each commit represented a decision, a fix, or a new feature.
 Some commits were moments of inspiration (the CRT TV, the easter eggs, the Cinematic Engine pivot).
 Others were technical pragmatism (video compression, autoplay fixes, TypeScript migration, feature locks, deployment optimization).
 Together, they built something that feels alive—a transmission from an alternate reality, waiting to be deciphered.